Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 - How does the database operate when I run it on my local machine?
 	- Fine, actually, and fairly quickly too.
-- How many entries have no appropriate images?
-	- 4535 out of 12800 entries have no pictures (search terms: {'images.0.0' : null}); but seeing as the data is (at least partially) intentionally faulty, it stands to reason that a default image would be better than explicitly looking up alternatives.
 - How can I package my code such that I can easily push it to the App Engine - or any other platform?
 	- Command line variables that allow you to specify where the database/collection is you are trying to connect to, a YAML file to provide the configuration, a requirements.txt to automate getting the libraries through pip and a shell script to execute the deployment automatically from the cloud shell.
 But this, at the moment, is not yet required.
-- What is the average size of the images involved, and subsequently, what is the estimated size of all images collected?
-	- 17.75 KB for the small ones (oom.: 20), and 440 KB for the big ones (oom.: 500 KB).
-	Say that one pairing is about 550 KB.
-Times 8265 (the number of entries with images) that comes out to approximately four-and-a-half GB.
 - Can the shop actually be crawled for images?
 	- Not since the 18th of June, it can't.
 The site appears to have been locked behind a rudimentary login prompt.